Mission: Loyalty — Build Trust and Incentivize Data Sharing With Your Loyalty Program

 See you next time on Mission: Loyalty.

-Loyalty programs are a great way to capture zero-and first-party data and a great excuse to use that data in your communications and create a more relevant experience for customers.
-Why?
+Loyalty programs are a great way to capture zero and first-party data and a great excuse to use that data in your communications and create a more relevant experience for customers, which should be a top priority for every brand Let’s see how loyalty programs can help you collect customer data in the right way:

 - First of all, loyalty programs serve as a gateway to data sharing.
 In order to become a member, customers have to consent to providing valuable information, such as socio-demographic data and preferences.